 The Purpose of a Constitutional Convention

-Congress mandates a constitutional convention for h reasons:
+Congress mandates a constitutional convention for two reasons:

 First, tradition.
 Since the early 19th Century, Congress has mandated that U.S. territories seeking to draft a constitution–usually but not always to seek statehood–draft the constitution via an independently elected constitutional convention.

 Second, democratic accountability.
-According to democratic theory applied to constitutional design, the constituent power (the sovereign people) grant authority to the constituted powers (the various branches of government) via a written constitution.
-No constituted power, such as the legislature, should be granted control of the constitution making power because it would have an incentive to strengthen its own power at the expense of both competing constituted powers and the constituent power.
+According to democratic theory applied to drafting constitutions, the constituent power (the sovereign people) grants powers to the constituted powers (the various branches of government) via a written constitution.
+No constituted power, such as the legislature, should be granted control of the constitution-making power because it would have an incentive to strengthen its own power at the expense of both competing constituted powers and the constituent power.

 –J.H.
 Snider, Editor